All posts Talk to Flora

 That is why the script matters.

-Most HVAC companies do not lose after-hours jobs because they have bad technicians.
+Most HVAC companies do not lose after-hours jobs because of bad technicians.
 They lose them because the phone experience breaks down.
 Calls go to voicemail.
-The person answering sounds rushed.
+The person answering sounds rushed or unprepared.
 Nobody asks the right questions.
-No clear next step is offered.
-The caller hangs up and moves on to the next contractor.
+No clear next step gets offered.
+The caller hangs up and moves to the next result on Google.

 Script 1: Emergency No-Cool / No-Heat Call

-Use this when the caller clearly has an urgent breakdown.
+Use this script when the caller clearly has an urgent breakdown.

 Opening: